tony-albanese/nonnas-kitchen/README.md

 # Features Left to Implement
 + The user should be allowed to comment and like a recipe as well as the backend has that functionality.
 + The backend also allows for a rating to be attached to a recipe.
 A ratings bar and an average rating would be a nice feature to add as well.
-+ Editing a Recipe would be also a good feature.
 + The site is supposed to be centered on food and feelings.
 Ideally, there should also be a feature to flag content that is inappropriate or hurtful and/or irrelevant to the site.
 + Allowing people to log in with a social media account would also be a good feature as that is expected in modern web applications requiring authentication.